RodriFS/robot-hunt/README.md

 # Getting started
 You'll need to have npm to install the dependencies.
 Follow the instructions supplied below.

-1. Clone this repo and enter to the server!
+1. Clone this repo and enter!

 `git clone https://github.com/RodriFS/robot-hunt.git`
-`cd robot-hunt/server`
+`cd robot-hunt/`

 2. Install the dependencies
-`npm i`
+`npm install`

-3. Run the server
+3. Run the game!
-`nodemon index.js`

-4. Enter to the client
-`cd robot-hunt/client/game-app`

-4. Install the dependencies
-`npm i`
+`npm start`

-5. Run the game!
-`ng serve`

-6. Share localhost and open it on http://localhost:4200 in two or more computers
+4. Share localhost and open it on http://localhost:4200 in two or more computers

 # Developers